Soal dan Jawaban Toefl

 (D) when

-15. ----- 200 bones forming the framework, or skeleton, of the human body.
+15. ----- 200 bones forming the framework, or skeleton, of

 (A) Being over